NIH Policies and Guidelines

 Inclusion Across the Lifespan Policy

-This new age policy, titled Inclusion Across the Lifespan, applies to applications submitted January 25, 2019 or later and requires that applications address inclusion of individuals across the lifespan (including children and older adults).
-Awardees must also report de-identified individual-level participant data by sex or gender, race, ethnicity, and the age at enrollment in their progress reports (NOT-OD-18-116).
-NIH also collects the planned age range of participants in its grant application package and forms and deployed a new electronic system, Human Subjects System, that allows submission of de-identified individual-level participant data in progress reports.
+The resulting IAL policy requires that applications address inclusion of individuals across the lifespan (including children and older adults).
+Awardees must also report de-identified individual-level participant data in progress reports.
+NIH also collects the planned age range of participants in its grant application package and uses an electronic system, Human Subjects System, that allows submission of participant demographic data.
+To help scientific investigators understand and comply with the policy, NIH has developed several resources, including an infographic, video presentations, and case studies, which are available online.